blake-molyneux/tempylate/README.rst

 - Create a virtual python environment within the "template" dir with the command "``python3 -m venv venv``".
 - Change "py_template" to the name of the new project.
 - Delete files that include in their name "sample" as these are filler and don't provide any functionality.
-- Work through each file in each directory and change the bylines/docstrings.
+- Work through each file in each directory and change the bylines or docstrings.

 Included in this repo are baseline modules that form the backbone of most projects.
 These are likely to be required in your current project and can be left alone.
 NOTOUCH:

-- ...
+- TODO: Add files that can be left alone.

 Publication
 -----------